ankiboyz/AIUEngine/README.md

        caveat : currently the support to execute the module import and a different method both to be done is not supported.
+       This caveat is taken care of now; so support is added for both the module import and the method execution.

     Following changes are envisioned in the future release: